Restricting access and delegating administration with Role-Based Access Control

 This example considers the case where there is one team of users owning the single instance.
 The team consists of multiple people with different roles.
 The most common roles in this case are:

-• Developer - will want to be able to kick off builds and modify job configuration
+• Developer: Kick off builds and modify job configuration

-• Tester - will want to be able to kick off builds, access build artifacts and create SCM tags
+• Tester: Kick off builds, access build artifacts, and create SCM tags

-• Manager - will want to be able to manage user roles in the team and create projects
+• Manager: Manage user roles in the team and create projects

-• Read only - will require read access to the system but not be able to download build artifacts
+• Read only: Requires read access to the system but cannot download build artifacts

 Sample solution.